 10:00 a.m. | Rex

 The Krewe of Rex is one of the oldest Mardi Gras krewes in New Orleans, founded in 1872 after the Civil War and during Reconstruction.
-It is due to Rex that we have the Mardi Gras colors of purple, green, and gold.
+Rex is the reason that we have the Mardi Gras colors of purple, green, and gold.

 While away the rest of the best day of the year sipping on Frozen Voodoo Juice from Lafitte’s Blacksmith Shop, the oldest structure in the U.S. used as a bar and where pirates Jean and Pierre Lafitte are believe to have conducted their “business” (read: smuggling operation).